HsuChe/KPI-Analysis/README.md

 ### Average month to month change.

-Next we find the average change month to month.
+Next, we find the average change month to month.
 The difference between the months will be put into a list.

 * Headers for generated columns
   ```sh